OpenBiohazard2/openbiohazard2.github.io/_posts/2023-04-20-kendo-gen-shop.md

 1. AOT type 0 does nothing.
 2. AOT type 1 is for the area around the door that lets the player enter or exit.
 3. AOT type 2 is for the area around the items or static objects, e.g. ammo.
-4. AOT type 3 and 4 are unknown.
+4. AOT type 3 is unknown.
+5. AOT type 4 is for messages that show up when the player interacts with an object.
-5. AOT type 5 is for triggers.
+6. AOT type 5 is for triggers.
 When a player steps on this area, a function in the main script will be executed.

 ## Room initialization